Black and some other ethnic groups more at risk from COVID-19, Britain says

 Non-white workers account for more than a fifth of National Health Service (NHS) employees - a higher proportion than in the labour force.
 And more than two in every ten black African women of working age are employed in health and social care.

-British health officials have already made research into the ethnic breakdown of coronavirus deaths a priority after the large numbers of deaths among black, Asian and minority ethnic healthcare workers.
+British health officials have already made research into the ethnic breakdown of deaths a priority.

+“We’re aware that this virus has sadly appeared to have a disproportionate effect on people from BAME (black, Asian and minority ethnic) backgrounds,” Britain’s health ministry said in a statement reacting to the ONS data.

+“It is critical we find out which groups are most at risk so we can take the right steps to protect them and minimise their risk.”

 Reporting by Guy Faulconbridge; Editing by Kylie MacLellan, Michael Holden and Andrew Cawthorne